sendbird/SendBird-SDK-JavaScript/README.md

 ## Upgrading to v3.0.12
   If you want to check the record of other version, go to [Change Log](https://github.com/smilefam/SendBird-SDK-JavaScript/blob/master/CHANGELOG.md).
+ * Fixed a reconnection bug happening after calling disconnect() and connect() in serial.
- * Fixed wrong message_id, data field of FileMessage object.
+ * Added "custom_type" field to message/file object.
+ * Added "user_id"/"nickanme" filters to GroupChannelList.

 ## [Change Log](https://github.com/smilefam/SendBird-SDK-JavaScript/blob/master/CHANGELOG.md)